E-commerce

 What to measure

-Why this affects interpretation
+Why this affects the interpretation

-The key point
+The important point

 Seventh reason: the button's placement influences behavior

 PayPal does not behave the same way depending on where it appears in the journey.
-A highly visible button from the product page, in the cart, or at the beginning of checkout does not produce the same behavior as an option shown only at the end, at the same level as other payment methods.
+A highly visible button from the product page, in the cart, or at the start of checkout does not produce the same behavior as an option shown only at the end, at the same level as the other payment methods.

 Why this changes conversion